jjasonclark/jjasonclark.com/content/posts/2010-10-04-code_navigation_with_resharper.md

 date: 2010-10-04
 comments: true
 description: Video on using Resharper for code navigation
+categories:
+  - programming
+  - Resharper
-categories: programming, Resharper, Tools
+  - Tools
+tags:
+  - tips
+  - Resharper
-tags: tips, Resharper, editor
+  - editor
 summary: Great screencast on using Resharper to navigate code efficiently in Visual Studio
 title: Code navigation with Resharper
 url: /code_navigation_with_resharper